Cored-Inc/Disvide/README.rst

 ## Issues

+**We are aware that disvide might not work on windows always and we are working on fixing it.**

 If you encounter any issues while using Disvide, please report them on the [issues page](https://github.com/cored-developments-2023/disvide/issues).
 To create a new issue, follow these steps:

 1. Click on the "Issues" tab in the repository.